ahandsomeChineseboy/inet/tutorials/queueing/doc/Buffer.rst

 Buffer
 ======

+This step demonstrates the :ned:`PacketBuffer` module.
+The module stores packets on behalf of multiple queues, acting as a shared packet buffer for them.

 In this step, packets are produced periodically (randomly) by two active packet sources (:ned:`ActivePacketSource`).
 The packets are collected periodically (randomly) by two active packet sinks (:ned:`ActivePacketSink`).
-The sources and the sinkes are connected by packet queues (:ned:`PacketQueue`) and packets are stored in shared packet buffer (:ned:`PacketBuffer`).
+The sources and the sinks are connected by packet queues (:ned:`PacketQueue`) and packets are stored in a shared packet buffer (:ned:`PacketBuffer`).
 The packet buffer drops packets from the beginning of the buffer when it gets overloaded.